bruce-hill/tomo/docs/sets.md

 ```

 - `set`: The mutable reference to the set.
-- `items`: The array of items to add to the set.
+- `items`: The list of items to add to the set.

 **Returns:**
 Nothing.